 How typical.
-An explosion of sprinkles and sparkles and ornaments and sugar for one of the last recipes in my Christmas Cookie Palooza.
+An explosion of sprinkles and sparkles and ornaments and sugar for one of the last recipes in my annual Sally’s Cookie Palooza.

 But these here cookies?
 Well, they’re anything but ordinary.
 They’re the kind of buttery, soft and chewy sugar cookie that will make anyone, of any age, smile ear to ear.
-They’re the first to go on a cookie platter (I know from experience– notice how there’s none here?).
+They’re the first to go on a cookie platter.
 A birthday, holiday, celebration kind of cookie.
 A sprinkled dessert so jolly, they’ll make Santa blush.
-I call these funfetti cookies “supreme” because that’s just what they are.
+I call these sprinkle cookies “supreme” because that’s just what they are.

 Supremely awesome.
 Just like my triple chocolate scones.

 This has to be one of the most tested cookie recipes to come out of my kitchen.
 For the past month, I’ve played around with my Soft-Baked Funfetti Sugar Cookie recipe, my Sugar Cookie Bars recipe, and the Frosted Sugar Cookie recipe in my cookbook.
 I wanted a recipe for frosted sprinkle sugar cookies that would yield a decent amount of cookies– whether that be for a party, a get together, a bake sale, a cookie exchange, whatever.
 I also wanted an easy sugar cookie recipe AND there had to be a plethora of sprinkles.

 Once I baked that winning recipe, I made four batches in two days.
 My refrigerator was home to more butter and eggs than anything else.
 I found sprinkles on my glasses and frosting on my pants.
 I noticed the frosting on my pants while out in public, for the record.
 I made two batches of these frosted sugar cookies with rainbow sprinkles (I buy them in bulk from here) and 2 batches with Christmas colored sprinkles.